When Is the Best Time to Spray Weed Killer? (Seasons, Weather & Time of Day)

 Regardless of how much we fight off weeds, they make a comeback.
-It can feel like we’re in the fight alone and weeds have something especially against us.
-Weeds are a problem for gardeners across the globe, and we’ve got the option of appropriate fertilization and irrigation, but many people choose to spray weed killer.
+It can feel like we’re in the fight alone, and the weeds have something especially against us.
+Weeds are a problem for gardeners across the globe, and although they have the option of fertilization and irrigation, many people choose to spray weed killer.

-Since that’s the case, we have to consider what time of the year is the best to spray?
+Since that’s the case, we must consider the best time of the year to spray.
 What about specific climates or times of the day?
-There are also safety issues around our home that we have to consider and emergence herbicides.
+The best time to spray weed killer is usually spring, but there are also safety issues around our home that we have to consider.

 Before You Spray

 We need to understand how weed killers work before we spray.
-How is it that a sprayed weed killer kills the weeds but not grass other plants?
+How does a sprayed weed killer kill the weeds but not grass or other plants?
 Weed killers interfere in the growth of weeds by blocking protein production or destroying root formation.
-Herbicides aren’t as dangerous to people as pesticides, but we need to spray weed killer with caution.
+Herbicides aren’t as dangerous to people as pesticides, but we need to spray weed killers with caution.